terra-money/terrain/README.md

 - Builds, optimizes and store the wasm code on the blockchain.
 - Instantiates the contract.

-To deploy your new counter smart contract, you can run the below command in your terminal.
+To deploy your new counter smart contract, run the following command in the terminal:

 ```sh
 terrain deploy counter --signer validator